-For the patients who are using oral ovulation stimulating medicines such as clomid require only 3 to 4 monitoring sessions.
-Clomiphene citrate or clomid is the first medicine prescribed to a woman who is suffering from fertility issues.
+For the patients who are using oral ovulation-stimulating medicines such as Clomid to require only 3 to 4 monitoring sessions.
+Clomiphene citrate or Clomid is the first medicine prescribed to a woman who is suffering from fertility issues.
 Clomid needs to be started on cycle day 3 or cycle day 5.
 It is taken continuously for 5 days.
-The doctor asks for regular monitoring mean while to check the levels of certain hormones such as estrogen, LH and FSH in the body.
-Blood work as well as ultrasound scans are required to check the hormone level as well as the lining of the uterus.
+The doctor asks for regular monitoring meanwhile to check the levels of certain hormones such as estrogen, LH and FSH in the body.
+Blood work, as well as ultrasound scans, are required to check the hormone level as well as the lining of the uterus.

-Monitoring is required to check whether the current dosage of clomid is working or not, to check the lining of uterus, to check the levels of reproductive hormones as well as to check the growth of follicles.
+Monitoring is required to check whether the current dosage of Clomid is working or not, to check the lining of the uterus, to check the levels of reproductive hormones as well as to check the growth of follicles.

-- Ultrasound is performed on cycle day 2nd, 3rd or 4th to confirm number of fertile follicles present in the ovaries.
-Blood test is also done at this stage to check LH and FSH levels.
+- Ultrasound is performed on cycle day 2nd, 3rd or 4th to confirm a number of fertile follicles present in the ovaries.
+The blood test is also done at this stage to check LH and FSH levels.

-- Meanwhile, ultrasound scan is done after every 3-4 days to check the size of follicles.
-Blood test is also performed to check estradiol hormone levels.
+- Meanwhile, an ultrasound scan is done after every 3-4 days to check the size of follicles.
+A blood test is also performed to check estradiol hormone levels.

 - Baseline scan is performed between 2nd and 4th day of the cycle.